-Beach-fx modeling of the without project condition indicates very limited damages to the Vilano 2 portion of the Vilano Beach reach (R117 to St. Augustine Inlet sand-trap groin).
+Beach-fx modeling of the FWOP condition indicates very limited damages in the Vilano Beach reach from R117 through R122 at the St. Augustine Inlet.
 This indicates that it is highly unlikely any alternatives would provide a benefit justifying their cost to implement.
-Due to this, the Vilano 2 portion of the Vilano Beach reach is eliminated from further analysis.
-Only the portion from R110 - R117 will be considered further, and will be referred to as the Vilano Beach reach.
+Due to this, R117 - R122 of the Vilano Beach reach is eliminated from further analysis.
+Only the portion from R104 - R117 will be considered further.